 The student has one academic advisor and one industrial mentor named industrial PhD advisor.
 In many cases, the latter also has a PhD degree.

 In addition to this, the university gets reimbursed by WASP with 15% of the university advisor’s salary costs per year for four years.
-This may also be changed to 80 percent over five years.
+This may also be adjusted to 80% over five years.

 What are the objectives of the company?